ThomasBrazier/abcneuralnet/README.md

 ## Installation

-`ABCCN` requires some dependencies before to be installed.
+`ABCNeuralNet` requires some dependencies before to be installed.
 If you want to use the `gpu` to accelerate the training and inferences, you must install `CUDA` on a system with a compatible `gpu`.

 ### Install `CUDA` for GPU usage